Myzterium-Labs/.github/profile/README.md

 Every project we take on becomes a passion project, whether its an idea from our own minds, or a user request.
 We pour everything we've got into it - which means we aren't hyper-speed fast, but the quality proves worth the wait.

-We're on a mission to give people the tools they need without limits.We believe in the radical idea that open-source applications should have clean architecture, outrageously good UX... and just work.
+We're on a mission to give people the tools they need without limits.
+We believe in the radical idea that open-source applications should have clean architecture, outrageously good UX... and just work.